-This Fall and Spring, 2021-2022, TJ will be teaching virtual group hand drumming classes for Contemporary Worship Music.
+For this Fall and Spring, 2021-2022, TJ started teaching virtual group hand drumming classes for Contemporary Worship Music, beginning with the basics of hand drumming and reading rhythms.

 Students are family.
 Music helps us through the good times, and the bad times, and helps us keep each other growing.